Loki-Astari/loki-astari.github.io/source/_posts/2013-11-12-so-you-want-to-learn-c-plus-plus-part-1.markdown

 I am going to assume two things.

 * You know how to use the compiler
-* That you have some basic programming experience C/Java/C#/Perl/Php (nealy anything)
+* That you have some basic programming experience C/Java/C#/Perl/PHP (nearly anything)
 So you understand the basics of program but are unfamiliar with C++

 First thing everybody needs is to get something working; here is the classic "Hello World" in C++